Aorimn/dislocker/README.md

 This software has been designed to read BitLocker encrypted partitions under a Linux system.
 The driver has the capability to read/write on:
- - Windows Vista, 7, 8, 8.1 and 10 encrypted partitions;
+ - Windows Vista, 7, 8, 8.1 and 10 encrypted partitions - that's AES-CBC,
+   AES-XTS, 128 or 256 bits, with or without the Elephant diffuser, encrypted partitions;
  - BitLocker-To-Go encrypted partitions - that's USB/FAT32 partitions.

 The core driver is composed of a library, with multiple binaries (see the NOTES